Development skill + hook

 One-way door detected

-If the file matches a one-way-door pattern, the hook exits with code 2 (block) and sends a message to stderr explaining what was caught and why.
+If the file matches a one-way-door pattern and isn't already approved this session, the hook records it as pending, exits with code 2 (block), and sends a message to stderr explaining what was caught and why.

 Ask